Haskeeb265/obsidian-vault/3 - Main Notes/Project Cost Management.md

 If for example your project budget is $4 million, the sponsor or the client wouldn't give you those $4 million straight away.
 He would periodically give you the money when the need of those funds arrive

 The **Baseline Cost** is used as a reference point for measuring if the project's progress is Optimal or not.
-Basline Cost is basically a reference point to determine if the project is doing good, as intended, or bad?
+Baseline Cost is basically a reference point to determine if the project is doing good, as intended, or bad?
 Good = Below the baseline As intended = On the baseline Bad = Over the baseline

 #### **EARNED VALUE ANALYSIS:
 EVA indicates the value of the project's progress.